A framework for understanding human story (some essential features of human life and experience, or “the meaning of life”)

 The animal brain (and our past in millions of years of animal existence) bequeaths us with basic impulses to things like tribalism (small band separation and opposition to outsiders), the impulse to dominate others (Alpha male/female), and the impulse to exclude, punish, and destroy the differing other/enemy.

-But a liberating qualifier: We are not our brains (Jeffrey Schwartz).
+But then embrace a liberating qualifier: To paraphrase Jeffrey Schwartz, we are not our brains.
 Our core human spirit, our human self or person, our consciousness, is the same Love as our great Source that we have long called God.
-We are not our inherited material and animal brains.
+We are not our inherited physical/animal brains.
 We are something much better in our essential nature, personhood, or being (the “real” us).
 We are most essentially beings or persons that are love.
 Love is our most true inner nature.
+Love makes us authentically and maturely human.

-(Insert: This is the most important dualism of all to understand- i.e. the human versus the animal.
-The human in us- i.e. our human spirit and consciousness- is taking us in an entirely new direction from our brutal animal past.
+This is the most important dualism of all to understand- i.e. the human versus the animal.
+The human in us- our human spirit and consciousness- is taking us in an entirely new direction from our brutal animal past.
 It is taking us toward a more humane future.
 Evolutionary biology/psychology tends to devalue the human by explaining it too much in terms of the animal, by viewing and reducing the human to just another form of animal.
-Evolutionary biology/psychology also devalues our core love as something to be explained mostly in terms of the animal survival impulse- i.e. just a form of species altruism.)
+Evolutionary biology/psychology also devalues our core love as something to be explained mostly in terms of the animal survival impulse- i.e. just another form of “species altruism”.
+No, it is something far more humane.

 The most important battles in life are not the great historical wars of tribe against tribe, or nation against nation.
-The greatest battles/wars are those that take place inside us all.
-And this relates to the real meaning of equality in human life.
+The greatest battles/wars are those that take place inside us.
+And this relates to the deeper meaning of equality in human life.
 There can be no outer material equality because life is shaped by hierarchies and pyramids where only a few can reach the upper levels, whether in business, sports, politics, or entertainment.
-Only an elite few can achieve success in these pyramids of life.
+Only an elite few can achieve the highest success in those pyramids of life.
 But everyone has equal opportunity to achieve the greatest success of all in the most important achievement of all- common love.
 Love is the most foundational thing to human existence and story.
 It is the defining feature of our human spirit and consciousness, and it gives the most potent meaning to our existence and stories.
 And love is the only lasting achievement in the cosmos.
 All else will be left behind and forgotten in the material world or realm.
-Only love lasts forever.
+Only what is done in love lasts forever.

-When we struggle and suffer in life, and then discover unconditional as the route to authentically humane life story- that is the greatest insight that we can learn, the greatest treasure that we can discover, and the greatest victory that we can achieve.
+When we struggle and suffer in life, and then discover unconditional as the route to an authentically humane life story- that is the greatest insight that we can learn, the greatest treasure that we can discover, and the greatest victory that we can achieve.
 When we orient our lives to unconditional love, then we can offer the greatest benefit or boon to others- to treat them unconditionally.
-Unconditional points us toward the greatest revolution that we can bring to life, the greatest possible transformation of life, toward the greatest liberation that we can offer to the world (i.e. liberation from the inherited animal in all of us).
-The unconditional treatment of all imperfect humanity (e.g. restorative justice) is one of the most potent personal ways to make the world a better place.
+Unconditional points us toward the greatest revolution that we can bring to life, toward the greatest possible transformation of life, toward the greatest liberation that we can offer to the world (i.e. liberation from the inherited animal in all of us).
+The unconditional treatment of all the imperfect people around us (e.g. restorative justice) is one of the most potent personal ways to make the world a better place.
+Include the expression of unconditional toward oneself and one’s own failures and imperfections.

 In all that we do, and should do, to make this life better- i.e. in sports, in business and work, in all public or social issues, or entertainment- we should never forget that it is how we treat others in the daily mundane interactions (the ordinary and hidden things) that make us real successes and achievers, or not.
 Steve Jobs understood this on his death bed when he apologized to his daughter Lisa for treating her sub-humanly at times.
-He wished that he could have done things better and been kinder when alive and healthy.
+He had great public material success but regretted that he failed in his private life.
+He wished that he could have been kinder to family when alive and healthy.

 Campbell also says that a “wise man”, or mentor, will give us a sword to slay our monster and help us to achieve our purpose in life.
 We all know such people among family and friends, people who give us advice from their own life experience.
-And again, most importantly, unconditional love is that most potent sword to slay our animal monster or enemy.
+And again, most importantly, unconditional love is that most potent sword to slay our personal monster or enemy- the inherited animal in us.

 From our struggle with this imperfect life and our struggle to learn love, we are transformed into a new person, into a better version of our self (or better- learning to love is the unveiling or expression of our true self).
 When we orient our lives to unconditional love, we then “tower in stature as mature humans”, we become the hero of our story, and we fulfill our destiny, we accomplish our mission.
 And that is how we help to create a better world, a new world, by first making ourselves better persons, by learning to live out the love that is our true self.

 Another: An essential part of the development toward becoming a mature human person is to take responsibility for our failures in life.
-Personal acknowledgement and embrace of failure is the starting point to the life trajectory of personal improvement.
+Personal acknowledgement and embrace of our failures is the starting point of the life trajectory of personal improvement.

 While each of us has some unique thing to contribute to life in economics, politics, work life, social life, sports/entertainment, music, or whatever else that we choose to do, the one common factor in all human story is to learn unconditional love, to discover and achieve something of this highest form of love.
 When we orient our lives to this central ideal, then we have conquered our real monster and enemy, the inherited animal in us.
 Then we have become the hero of our story.

 One more: The monster that we face in life is a two-part beast.
-I noted the basic features of animal reality that we all struggle with- i.e. the impulses to tribalism (small band separation and opposition), domination of others (the alpha thing), and the impulse to exclude, punish, and destroy the differing other.
-Across history, people have also projected these same features onto deities, onto humanity’s highest ideals and authorities- the gods.
-They have thereby created ultimate monsters.
-So conquering a monster in life is more than just overcoming the monster inside us- the animal inheritance in us.
-Our battle in life includes the monsters in our meta-narratives- i.e. the religious God theories that inspire, guide, and validate our emotions, attitudes, motivations, and responses/behavior.
-Our highest ideals and authorities- too often monstrous deities- can serve to validate the monstrous impulses in us.
-This has to do with the belief/behavior relationship.
+I noted the basic features of animal reality that we all struggle with- the impulses to tribalism (small band separation and opposition), domination of others (the alpha thing), and the impulse to exclude, punish, and destroy the differing other.
+Across history, people have also projected these very same features onto deities, onto humanity’s highest ideals and authorities- the gods.
+They have thereby created ultimate monsters that embody tribalism, domination, and punitive destruction.
+Consequently, conquering a monster in life is more than just overcoming the monster inside us- the animal inheritance in us.
+Our battle in life includes conquering the monsters in our meta-narratives- i.e. the religious God theories that inspire, guide, and validate our emotions, attitudes, motivations, and responses/behavior.
+Religious gods- humanity’s highest ideals and authorities- have long been monstrous in nature and their features have been employed to validate the same monstrous impulses in people- to tribalism, domination, and punitive destruction.

 The two worst ideas and the two best alternatives